 2. Prioritize Self-Care

-Being cooped up inside may trick you into thinking there’s nothing worth getting ready for or wondering why you should put any effort into your appearance.
+Being cooped up inside your Philadelphia apartment may trick you into thinking there’s nothing worth getting ready for or wondering why you should put any effort into your appearance if you’re not going to step foot outside your San Francisco rental anytime soon.
 Instead, think of how nice it sounds to soak your feet in warm water right about now.
 And, that hair mask that you need to keep on for two hours?
 Now’s the time to do it.
-The same goes for that long bath with bath salts, foam and maybe even a nice glass of wine on the side.
+The same goes for that long bath with bath salts, bubbles and maybe even a nice glass of wine on the side.
 If pampering has always been an afterthought, this is your chance to make it more of a priority.
 Who knows, it might become part of your regular routine and teach you to never forget about yourself no matter the circumstances.

 …something else besides news tweets.
 Everyone has that one book that you keep postponing or that celebrity biography that was a best-seller and your friends swore by.
 Or, maybe well-researched editorials are more of your thing.
 Whatever it is, there’s nothing like reading to take your mind off of things and keep your brain engaged.
 So, every now and then, turn off your notifications and find something to take you on an intellectual journey.